RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Appendix

-To investigate the effectiveness of the proposed \modelName method on models with variant sizes, we adopt ResNet50~\cite{he2016deep}, ResNet50-w2 (2$\times$parameters), and ResNet50-w4 (4$\times$parameters) as backbone networks and train them for 200 epochs with MoCo v2 and \modelName-M, respectively.
-The results of linear probing on ImageNet along with object detection and instance segmentation on MS COCO are reported in \Cref{tab:supp_modelsize}.
-We use Mask-RCNN with ResNet50-FPN as the object detection and instance segmentation framework and train them for 180K iterations, following the 2$\times$ scheduler.
-It can be observed that \modelName-M with ResNet50-w2 outperforms MoCo v2 with ResNet50-w4 on image classification and obtains competitive performance on both object detection and instance segmentation tasks on MS COCO. \modelName-M with ResNet50-w4 obtains the best performance on all tasks.
+, we adopt ResNet50~\cite{he2016deep}, ResNet50-w2 (2$\times$parameters), and ResNet50-w4 (4$\times$parameters) as backbone networks and train them for 200 epochs with MoCov2 and \modelName-M, respectively.
+The results of linear probing on ImageNet along with object detection and instance segmentation on MS COCO are reported in Table~\ref{tab:supp_modelsize}.
+We use Mask-RCNN with ResNet50-FPN as the object detection and instance segmentation framework and train them for 180K iterations, following the 2$\times$ schedule.
+It can be observed that \modelName-M with ResNet50-w2 outperforms MoCov2 with ResNet50-w4 on image classification and obtains competitive performance on both object detection and instance segmentation tasks on MS COCO. \modelName-M with ResNet50-w4 obtains the best performance on all tasks.
 It indicates that the proposed \modelName method is scalable to large models and can improve their performance on both classification and dense prediction tasks, further validating the importance of using both cropped and left regions in self-supervised learning.